W E L C O M E T O

 The gigantic rock promontory of Battle Rock dominates the waterfront

 shoreline.
-As the site of an historic battle between the first
+As the site of an historic battle, Battle

-Rock was a key location in Port Orford's history.
-This battle
+Rock remains a key part in the lore of Port Orford's past.

 The Elk and Sixes rivers are well known throughout the Pacific